Bob, Pam, Joey, Christy, Gannon, Katie, Robby, Peter, Timmy, Claire, Abby, Joe, Riley, and Brynn

 Joey earned a Bachelor of Fine Arts degree with a concentration in Graphic Design from the University of Georgia and a Th.M. from Dallas Theological Seminary.

 Christy and Joey were married June 21, 2003.
 They have two children, Claire and Joey IV.
 In 2005, Joey and Christy wrote and illustrated a series of four children’s books entitled, Big Thoughts for Little Thinkers, published by New Leaf Press (http://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=big+thoughts+for+little+thinkers+joey+allen&x=0&y=0).
 They have also written and illustrated a gospel tract called Welcome to Heaven published by EvanTell. .
 Click here to view "Welcome to Heaven".
 This tract is available in more than 10 languages.

 Currently, the Allens live in South Asia, laboring to improve the physical and spiritual lives of some of the most neglected people in the world.
 They welcome your prayers for their work.

 Gannon and Katie Shepherd

 Katie is the second-born child in the Tebow family.
-She lives in Atlanta, Georgia with her husband, Gannon, and their daughters, Abby and Riley.
+She lives in Atlanta, Georgia with her husband, Gannon, and their children, Abby, Riley and Brynn.
 Gannon works as a corporate real estate advisor with Jones Lang LaSalle Americas.
 Gannon enjoyed a successful football career as a defensive end at Duke University and as an offensive tackle with five franchises of the National Football League.

 Katie left a six-year career in sales with ADP to be a mom when their daughter was born.
 She is now able to work from home for the same company.
 Katie graduated from the University of Florida with a major in Public Relations and a minor in Sport Management.
 The Shepherds currently live in Buckhead and attend Buckhead Church.